mdiener/grace/README.md

-  test:deploy     Build and then deploy the tests. test:zip        Build and then zip the tests upload          Upload the project to the specified server. st              Can be used with any command to show the full stack trace
+  test:deploy     Build and then deploy the tests. test:zip        Build and then zip the tests upload          Upload the project to the specified server. lint            Lint the source folder of the project. st              Can be used with any command to show the full stack trace
                   (in case of an error).
 ```